-1. Amazing flavour
+1. Amazing flavor

-Here are a few examples of fermented foods that really add flavour a meal:
+Here are a few examples of fermented foods that really add flavor to a meal:

 2. Food preservation

-Fermentation is still a low cost way to preserve seasonal foods, especially if you are lucky enough to have a cold room.
+Fermentation is still a low-cost and energy-efficient way to preserve seasonal foods, especially if you are lucky enough to have a cold room.

 Of course, you could buy a good probiotic supplement, but eating fermented foods is cheaper and tastier.
 Best of all, fermenting in your kitchen will improve the natural flora within your home.
 It’s the best way to get a dose of probiotics on your skin and in your lungs.